pradeep-raja/json-visualizer/README.md

 # json-visualizer
-Helps to visulize the json data
+Helps to visualize the json data